-- Control Environment: a business culture that recognises the importance of systems of control whereby senior management establish the operational environment to maintain effective controls, ensuring there are adequate resources to operate the control framework to required standards; - Control Standards: a policy framework that establishes the Board and GMB's minimum standards for the mitigation of risk within the stated appetite; - Control Activities: business processes that include control activities designed to mitigate risks to the level required to meet the control objectives; - Monitoring Activities: establish and maintain periodic and regular monitoring of controls aligned to their materiality, to ensure that they are fit for purpose both in design and operation.
-This includes monitoring of individual controls by business owners and oversight and assurance activities undertaken by second and third line functions (Risk, Compliance and Internal Audit); - Training and Communication: effective communication of required control standards and adequate training to ensure those operating or monitoring controls can do so effectively; - Recording: certain controls are documented to ensure the process could be replicated if required, and a person undertaking monitoring or oversight could understand the design and intended operation of the control.
-Documentation could take the form of a specific control or process document, or might be included in the risk register; and - Reporting: open and complete reporting of material control effectiveness to allow appropriate decision-makers to understand whether control objectives are being met and whether actions need to be taken to strengthen the control environment, which could include removing ineffective or inefficient controls as well as adding new ones.
+- control activities: business processes that include control activities designed to mitigate risks to the level required to meet the control objectives; - monitoring activities: establish and maintain periodic and regular monitoring of controls aligned to their materiality, to ensure that they are fit for purpose both in design and operation.
+This includes monitoring of individual controls by business owners and oversight and assurance activities undertaken by second and third line functions (Risk, Compliance and Internal Audit); - training and communication: effective communication of required control standards and adequate training to ensure those operating or monitoring controls can do so effectively; - recording: certain controls are documented to ensure the process could be replicated if required, and a person undertaking monitoring or oversight could understand the design and intended operation of the control; and - reporting: open and complete reporting of material control effectiveness to allow appropriate decision-makers to understand whether control objectives are being met and whether actions need to be taken to strengthen the control environment, which could include removing ineffective or inefficient controls as well as adding new ones.